bowman2001/perplexdoc/content/doc/basic/bullet-list/index.md

     - the minus sign `-`
 - And back to the first level

-As you can see, a tight nested list tends to look a cramped.
+As you can see, a tight nested list tends to look cramped vertically.
 Maybe we are always better off with loose nested lists, even if the items are short.
-Or we may try a _smaller indentation_.
+Or we may try a **smaller indentation**.

-On mobile screens the indentation of list items is already smaller.
-To enforce the smaller indentation on all screens, we add the _attribute_ `{.smallindent}`.
+On mobile screens, the indentation of list items is already smaller.
+To enforce the smaller indentation on all screens, we have the [attribute](/doc/attribute) `{.smallindent}`.

 - To mark your list items you could also use
   - the asterisk `*`